 Leaders have a distinct role in building psychologically safe cultures.
 They set the tone for whether or not people feel safe to be vulnerable.
 A courageous leadership style is contagious.

-Brené Brown, one of the leading researchers on the topic of courageous leadership, argues that leaders who demonstrate vulnerability are a necessity in today’s business world, where leaning into tough conversations and making transparent decisions are often the exception rather than the norm.
+Brené Brown, one of the leading researchers on the topic of courageous leadership, argues that vulnerability in leadership is a necessity in today’s business world, where leaning into tough conversations and making transparent decisions are often the exception rather than the norm.

 According to Brown, leaders who are courageous enough to “rumble with vulnerability” create cultures where it is safe for others to do the same.
 For example, teams are more likely to discuss and learn from mistakes when they have a leader who is open about their mistakes because it demonstrates that this behavior is safe.

-Brown’s book, Dare to Lead, is all about how courageous leadership can be learned through practice, and we believe play is the perfect way for leaders to practice “rumbling with vulnerability.”
+Brown’s book, Dare to Lead, is all about how courageous leadership can be learned through practice, and we believe play is the perfect way for leaders to practice “rumbling with vulnerability” at a Ziksana leadership development training event.

 Developing courage requires us to push past our comfort zones and productively confront fears.
 For leaders, practicing courage might look like admitting to your team when you make a mistake or don’t know the answer.
 Or it might look like singing “mingle, mingle, mingle!” while dancing across the room at a Ziksana workshop.